Career Change: Becoming a Parenting Coach After Burnout

 Clarify the Role You Want to Step Into

-Before pursuing training, it is essential to understand what parent coaching is and what it is not.
+Before pursuing becoming a parenting coach, it is essential to understand what parent coaching is and what it is not.

 Consider questions such as: